shivanand-patil/blog-site-vpc/README.md

 The Host entry for the PublicInstance machine is fairly straightforward.
 It specifies the hostname, username, and SSH private key file to use to connect to the PublicInstance machine.

 The Host entry for the PrivateInstance machine is a bit more complicated.
 It uses the ProxyCommand directive to specify that all SSH traffic to the PrivateInstance machine should be routed through the PublicInstance machine.
 The `-q` option to the `ssh` command tells the `ssh` client to suppress all output.
-The `-W %h:%p` option tells the `ssh` client to forward all traffic on the specified port to the specified host.
+The `-W %h:%p` option tells the `SSH` client to forward all traffic on the specified port to the specified host.

 **Example**